usersolidity/pulp/README.md

 - search for BsQuestionCircle and create doc to reflect each one

 ###### rename admin-redux and move out of admin directory
+- potentially split into publication, article, ... or not necessary

+###### Run ipfs node
+- eventually we're probably going to want a pulp-server to run an ipfs-node, use https://www.npmjs.com/package/ipfs-http-client to interop with ipfs, libp2p keys, and IPNS

+###### add redirect url to Sign In